-The Business Risk Committee (BRC) monitors (on an ongoing basis) and discusses (on a quarterly basis) whether non-financial risks are adequately managed.
-If a risk profile exceeds the appetite, the BRC decides on actions to be taken. a.s.r. health supplementary performs comprehensive risk management to increase operational and financial robustness.
+The Business Risk Committee (BRC) monitors (on an ongoing basis) and discusses (on a quarterly basis) whether the financial and non-financial risks are adequately managed.
+If a risk profile exceeds the appetite, the BRC decides on actions to be taken. a.s.r. health supplementary performs comprehensive risk management to increase financial and non-financial, (including cybersecurity and comply with laws and regulations) robustness.
 The risk control framework for internal control of processes and procedures is based on a risk-based approach.
-The key risks and key controls are annually identified, defined and evaluated by the management of a.s.r. health supplementary.
+The key risks and key controls are identified annually, and defined and evaluated by the management of a.s.r. health supplementary.
 The effectiveness of the key controls is tested and reviewed periodically.

-Performing annually the Strategic Risk Analysis (SRA), the Own Risk and Solvency Assessments (ORSA), information security assessments of systems, assessments of outsourced services, monitoring operational incidents and project risk assessments is also an important part of risk management.
-New products and services and accompanying customer brochures undergo an internal 'Product Approval and Review Process (PARP)'.
+Performing annually the Strategic Risk Analysis (SRA), the Own Risk and Solvency Assessments (ORSA), information security assessments of systems, assessments of outsourced services, monitoring operational incidents and project risk assessments is also an important part of riskmanagement.
+Products and services and accompanying customer information undergo an internal 'Product Approval and Review Process (PARP)'.